 - Law of evidence – determines what facts become evidence;

-- Trial procedure – how trials play out; and
+- Trial procedure – the steps involved in a trial; and

 - Substantive law – what needs to be proven to succeed.

 We have written books and articles on the 6 Trial Fundamentals, including HOW TO WINg A TRIAL and taught the concepts to law firms, lawyers, paralegals, law firm staff, articling students, law students and even self-represented litigants.

 The VAST Claims Methodology Applied to Your Claim